 Are participants charged a fee by the plan?

-By law the Plan must be self-sufficient and all expenses of maintaining and administering the Plan must be bourne by the participants.
-Towards this end a $7.50 fee is charged each quarter to all participants with account balances over $3,000.
+By law the Plan must be self-sufficient and all expenses of maintaining and administering the Plan must be borne by the participants.
+Towards this end an annual fee of no more than 1% of the account balance, capped at $67 per year ($16.75 per quarter), is charged to each participant.
+Other fees may be applicable.
 These fees are used solely to cover the expenses of the Deferred Compensation Plan.

 What happens to the share price (NAV) of a mutual fund when a capital gain or dividend distribution is made?

 As a general rule, the price per share will decrease by the amount of the distribution, plus or minus the fluctuation of the market.

 How often are dividend and capital gain distributions made?